kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

 6. Should previous layout versions and their corrections remain accessible?
 7. Should the Managing Editor be able to reopen a correction after it has been marked as `Resolved`?
 8. Should annotations be assignable to other element types besides text and visual elements?
+9. What should happen if the Managing Editor is creating annotation at the same moment the DTP Specialist pushes an updated layout version (FR-04) — should the trial edit be discarded, preserved and reapplied, or should the Managing Editor be blocked from editing during an update?
 ---

 ## 2.3.
 Business Rules